Fun Farm Stay Experience with Horses, Llamas, Cattle & Chickens!

-You are welcome to pet our horses and llamas over the fence if they approach you.
-We (or our pet sitter when we're not onsite) feed the animals in the late afternoon each day (they have auto-feeders for other meals) so this is a good time to visit the barn if you want to meet our livestock, give them some treats and take some fun photos.
-Guests are also welcome to enjoy our farm-fresh chickens' eggs which we stock in the guest kitchen refridgerator (typically a dozen).
+You are welcome to pet our horses, cattle and llamas over the fence if they approach you.
+We (or our pet sitter when we're not onsite) feed the animals mid-afternoon each day (they have auto-feeders for other meals) so this is a good time to visit the barn if you want to meet our livestock, give them treats and take some fun photos.
+Guests are also welcome to enjoy our farm-fresh pasture-raised chickens' eggs which we stock in the guest kitchen refridgerator (typically a dozen).

 Llama Walks and Horse Riding

 When we are in residence (see calendar for hosted visit dates), we offer additional options such as "llama walks" for a unique photo opportunity.
 We don't have a string of rental horses, but our well-behaved horses have been great teachers for our nieces and nephews over the years.
 You can learn to groom and tack the horse, get a lesson in the arena and/or a trail ride around the property.
 Or just take some photos with them -- our 2 quarter horses are now in their 20's so don't do high performance work like they used to do, but really riding and controlling a horse is an awesome experience compared to nose-to-butt trail rides.
 Let us know what you want and we'll provide a custom quote (for example, $20 to take 2 llamas on a ~30 minute walk, $75 to groom/tack/ride a horse in a private ~60 min session).

 If you are looking for a trail ride for your whole group, we can recommend nearby horseback riding options.
 If you have your own horses and want to enjoy them while on vacation, see our Bring Your Horses page for details and info about our horse facilities.